General COVID-19 updates: Times Higher Education has a helpful travel updates guide that you can check out here.

 Studying in big cities like Sydney or Melbourne would have your annual course fees come up to around 30-40,000 AUD a year, with clinical sciences course being around 70,000 AUD whereas universities in smaller towns like Newcastle or Tasmania may only cost 25-35,000 AUD for normal courses and 60,000AUD for clinical courses such as Medicine.

-Australian courses usually last for 4 years at the degree level and the only courses that are 5 years long is medicine, dentistry and veterinary science.
+Australian courses usually last for four years at the degree level and the only courses that are five years long are medicine, dentistry and veterinary science.
 However, if you are required to take a foundational or bridging year, then your course duration will take an additional year.

-Most degree courses require the GCE A Levels as a minimum requirement and polytechnic diplomas may be accepted on a case by case basis.
-However since it is not an international qualification, such diplomas must be checked with the respective universities individually.
+Most degree courses require the GCE A-Levels as a minimum requirement and polytechnic diplomas may be accepted on a case by case basis.
+Since it is not an international qualification, however, such diplomas must be checked with the respective universities individually.
 If you don’t take GP in the A levels, you might need to take the IELTS and score about 6.0 as proof of your English language proficiency.

 In Australia, where you study affects your study life…a lot.
 If you live in the suburbs, you will lead a very quiet life, mostly.
 Supermarkets and sources of entertainment might be quite far apart and some of our seniors have quoted many Australian cities to be “boring”, but I choose to see it as being calm and relaxed.
 If you crave the constant buzz of the metropolis with events happening all around you, then try going to the larger cities s like Sydney which will be more exciting.